 Now, the parties can always agree to a deferred sale without the Court ordering it if they so choose.
 They would just want to also carefully consider the factors described above as well.
 It would not due for a party to insist on a deferred sale of home order that simply was impossible financially.

 One important point to consider: In my experience, the children are far less emotionally impacted by a move than the parents realize.
 It is important when considering a deferred sale of home order, to ask whether the deferred sale is desired because the kids need it or because a parent is having a hard time letting go of the house.
-Often we can entangle our emotions with things.
+Often it is better to just sell the house as soon as possible (you can visit https://www.housebuyersofamerica.com/sell-my-house-home to learn about a possible way of doing this).
+It is common for people ton entangle their emotions with things.
 Perhaps we will make seriously flawed financial decisions in order to hold onto a thing like a house.
 Remember to really think about the decision of a deferred home sale.
-If it doesn’t make sense financially—then it won’t help the kids either.
+If it doesn’t make sense financially-then it won’t help the kids either.
 In fact, an economically imprudent deferred home sale can hurt the kids a lot more than it will help.

 Other resources regarding deferred home sales:

 For more information regarding a deferred home sale, contact attorney Shawn Weber at 858-345-1616 or visit our website at www.bravewebermack.com .